wpmetabox/docs/_docs/quick-start.md

 ## Understand the basics

 As you see in the both methods above, you need to copy some code and paste into your `functions.php` file.
-This is because Meta Box doesn't have any UI in the admin for you to create and manage custom meta boxes and custom fields.
+This is because by default Meta Box doesn't have any UI.
 Instead of that, it provides you a very powerful API to quickly add custom fields to the editing pages.
 It might take you a little time at first, but then you will love the way it work because it helps you do and customize things very easily than any drag-and-drop plugins.

 But, if you prefer UI to create and manage custom meta boxes and custom fields or you don't want to touch code, you can just use our [Online Generator](https://metabox.io/online-generator/) or use one of the premium extensions below: